 In 2023 a new 360° bridge simulator was inaugurated in Mumbai, providing a safe environment and replicating real-life scenarios to enhance our crew members' skills in navigation, emergency situations and decision-making.
-Training programmes are part of a safe, equitable and human-centric transition for seafarers, their families and a collective effort to unlock the seafarer skills needed to support shipping's decarbonization goals.
+Training programmes are part of a safe, equitable and human-centric transition for seafarers, their families and support shipping's decarbonization goals.